xofolowski/RSFA/README.md

 With a "normal" mailcow installation, this can be typically be achieved by leveraging the plus-extension scheme:

 ### Plus Extension Addressing
-Just use user**\+extension**@domain.tld instead of *user*@domain.tld as your e-mail address and you are all set.
+Just use *user*+**extension**@domain.tld instead of *user*@domain.tld as your e-mail address and you are all set.
 Mailcow can be configured how the plus extension should be handled - I prefer rewriting of the subject line by adding a `[extension]` tag over direct delivery to a folder named `extension`.

 However, there's a second solution for service specific e-mail addresses: **subdomain addressing**